Pass parameters to Dashboard

 group by upper(left(deExternalUserName,1))

 Save the dashboard definition.
-A confirmation message is displayed in the top-right corner.
+A confirmation message appears in the top-right corner.

-Select UI - Preview menu option.
-The dashboard is rendered on a new page, without passing any parameters.
+Select the UI > Preview menu option.
+The dashboard is rendered on a new page without passing any parameters.

 https://qa.flowwright.com:8443/Dashboard/UserDashboard?dashboardID=b56678bf-ba49-427c-95d7-fe6df918112d&name=CSR&updBy=35635c17-06b5-455b-a1e6-51507c1e971f&status1=completed&status2=debug&varTimeZone=FLE

-The dashboard is now rendered using the parameter values.
+The dashboard is now rendered with the parameter values.